Purpose as a Brain Hack to boost your Resilience

 Maybe they have dreams, but then they don’t know how they should ever be able to realize them.
 Everyday life offers enough challenges.
 For a long time, my life also felt like juggling with a ball too much.
 I ran from one thing to the other, desperately trying to get my life in order.
 And as soon as it seemed to work out just a little bit in one area of my life, it went horribly wrong in another.

 I kept up appearances: studied at the university, performed in large concerts, ran my own magazine and television show, published some books of sheet music, and was regularly in the media.
 In my fantasies, I was a beautiful mermaid, but behind the scenes I was constantly treading water so as not to drown.
 I am naive, gullible, clumsy, and quick to blame myself.
 Bad people have often taken advantage of that – for example the “nice” Dutch violin maker I thought I knew, who turned out to be a swindler who scammed me with a confidence trick.
-And unfortunately, I see this daily struggle and frustration in the lives of many people with ASD.
+And unfortunately, I see this daily struggle and frustration in the lives of many people with autism.

 Autism & stress